agiledigital-labs/print-provision-greengrass/README.md

 1. Run `npm install` in `health-reporting/`, `artifacts/io.datapos.ReceiptPrinterMQTTInterface/` and `artifacts/io.datapos.ReceiptPrinterHTTPInterface/`.
 1. If you've deployed any of the components through AWS (i.e. not locally), you'll need to remove them from the device before deploying different versions of them locally.
+For example,
    ```sh
    sudo /greengrass/v2/bin/greengrass-cli deployment create \
       --remove io.datapos.ReceiptPrinter --groupId thinggroup/ReceiptPrinterGroup